 When something catches your eye at an estate sale, examine it carefully to take in the age, condition, and any identifying marks.
 For antiques, the telltale signs of quality craftsmanship are all in the details (non-symmetrical furniture joints are a sign of a hand-crafted piece, as perfectly symmetrical joints are strictly machine-made).

 Additionally, craftsmen would often leave their maker’s mark or signature tucked away within a piece, signing the underside of drawers, panels, and other interior corners.
-The same logic can be applied for identifying antique silver and works of art.
+The same logic can be applied for identifying antique silver, jewelry, and works of art.
 A signature provides a window into deeper research on an antique and its hidden potential.

 When it comes to finding quality antiques in the resale market and at estate sales, keeping an open mind can reveal unlikely treasures in your search.
 Works of art with an unremarkable subject matter can be paired with an exquisite frame worth more than the art itself.
 Or a refurbished lamp sporting an original Tiffany shade can fetch a pretty resale penny.
 It pays to pay attention to the parts as well as the whole of an antique!
+Estate sales are a treasure trove of rare finds and unique designs to suit every taste.
+And this is particularly true with vintage jewelry.
+From vintage engagement rings that whisper tales of romance to statement necklaces that command attention, estate jewelers curate an extraordinary selection of jewelry.

 Estate Sales Tip #2: Bring your toolkit